Wine Cellar & Tasting Room- Sexton Residence

 Personal Note: We shared this rare bottle at a wine tasting at Rey & Elsa’s in the mid 90’s.
 It was still fairly youthful & vibrant for its age.
 I paid $120 for it around 1990, the average price today is $430.
 Still holding up well I imagine.

 GRAHAM Vintage Port Malvedos 1986 85 NA

 Very well structured, showing attractive, balanced, firm tannins and pleasant fruit flavors.
 Deep ruby, ripe blackberry aromas, full-bodied, with medium tannins and excellent sweet berry flavors. –JS

 HUTCHESON Vintage Port 1977 88 $35

 TAYLOR FLADGATE Vintage Port 1963 97 NA

 A big wine with superb balance, a shining example of this exuberantly fruity vintage.
 Deep ruby, with violets and coffee on the nose, full-bodied, with dried cherry flavors and plenty of tannin, balanced and long on the finish. –JS

 TAYLOR FLADGATE Vintage Port 1977 97 $70

 Good ruby color still.
 The nose is fresh, with lots of crushed berry and plum, with a hint of piecrust.
 Full-bodied, with firm tannins and a caressing texture.
 This delivers loads of complex fruit and spiciness.
 Medium-sweet.
 A beauty.
 Will improve for decades, but why wait?–JS

-Personal Note: Still waiting… I purchased this in 1990 and have been holding on to it for 27 years.
-I think I’ll open it up this year on it’s 40th year anniversary.
+Personal Note: Still waiting… I purchased this in 1990 and have been holding on to it.
+I think I’ll open it up in 10 years, it’s 50th anniversary.
 Patience is a virtue!